SOU-Boscoe/MNIST-GPU/README.md

 # MNIST-GPU

-# PyTorch MNIST Training Performance Benchmark

-A comprehensive comparison of PyTorch model training performance across different platforms and hardware configurations using the MNIST dataset.

-## Project Overview
+## Notebook description

+This notebook shows how to check the GPU, load and train the MNIST dataset and model, with training times and how the architecture works.
-This project benchmarks the time required to train a neural network model on the MNIST dataset for 50 epochs across various computing environments.
-Our goal is to provide insights into the performance characteristics of different platforms commonly used in machine learning development and research.
+We also show the time required to train a CNN (convolutional neural network) model on the MNIST dataset for 50 epochs across various computing environments.
+Our goal is to show when a GPU is useful for performance (and sometimes necessary)

 ## Platforms Tested

 - **Keras on JupyterHub** - Cloud-based notebook environment with Keras/TensorFlow backend
 - **Kaggle Notebooks** - Kaggle's free notebook environment
 - **M1 MacBook (Bare Metal)** - Apple Silicon M1 chip with native PyTorch optimization
-- **TensorFlow on Google Colab** - Google's free cloud notebook platform
+- **TensorFlow on Google Colab** - Google's cloud notebook platform
-- **GPU on Jetstream** - NSF-funded cloud computing platform with dedicated GPU resources
+- **GPU on Jetstream2** - NAIRR's NSF-funded cloud computing platform with dedicated GPU resources

 ## Dataset